Clicky

 PSP Go launches October 1, $250

-Posted by Andru Edwards Categories: E3, Hardware, Portable/Mobile, PSP, Sony
+Posted by Andru Edwards Categories: E3, Hardware, Portable/Mobile, PSP, Sony,

 PSP Go